top of page

 I know what you're thinking: "then why are you posting a recipe for them?!"

-I don't like tinned baked beans from the supermarket, not really.
-They're either too salty or too sweet - why do we need sugar in beans?
+I don't like the tinned versions from the supermarket, not really.
+They're either too salty or too sweet - why do we need sugar in there?
 We do eat them; they're convenient and fill a hole on a busy midweek menu.
 But you will never find me eating them as they are, I'll always add my own ingredients to take them up a notch.

 When I have the time, I prefer to make my own.
-Trust me when I say, this recipe for homemade baked beans will hit the spot more than any tin could ever.
+Trust me when I say, using this recipe for your next beans on toast will hit the spot more than any tin could ever.

 Have a go at this recipe for yourself, and let me know what you think!
-I love them on toast, on a jacket potato, or with some crusty bread and butter.
+I love my homemade baked beans on toast, on a jacket potato, or with some crusty bread and butter.
+The toppings are, of course, optional.
+However, they are a brilliant accompaniment to the Italian-style seasoning used in the recipe.

 RECIPE FOR HOMEMADE BAKED BEANS